kalabox/kalabox/README.md

 A framework to build reusable, super fast, highly customizable, extensible and local integrated workflow solutions for all kinds of apps. **You can think about Kalabox as a super-fast, highly-customizable Vagrant for containers.**

+Kalabox by default uses the docker toolset as its engine, although this is swappable with your own custom backend.
+This means that your current docker compose files are easily adaptable and likely "drop-in-ready" with Kalabox.

 With Kalabox you can

 * Easily mimic your production environment on local